TecJoJo/RamenHouse/ramenHouse/Plan.md

 	- [X] client side convert the types

-[ ] loading on list fetching and menu fetching
+[ X ] loading on list fetching and menu fetching
 [ ] list on allergy
 [ ] creation on allergy within an hidden div on the first line [ ] list on category